Huge show of opposition as Significant Natural Areas hīkoi nears council HQ - NZ Herald

-Up to 1000 people are marching to the Far North District Council headquarters in Kaikohe this morning in a hīkoi on a scale not seen since the Foreshore and Seabed protests.
+Organisers of today's hīkoi against council plans to declare large swathes of the Far North as Significant Natural Areas (SNAs) – which Māori have described as a "land grab" because they believe it will strip their rights to use the land – had hoped for 1000 people.

-The hīkoi is led by Hinerangi Puru, daughter of Dame Whina Cooper who led the 1975 Land March from the Far North to the steps of Parliament and who famously declared that ''not one more acre'' of Māori land should be lost.
+With people streaming to the assembly point at the former RSA at the top of Broadway, the number could even be surpassed.

-A council proposal to designate swathes of the Far North as Significant Natural Areas (SNAs), limiting owners' ability to use the land, bore out a warning her mother made after the march.
+Leading the hīkoi will be Hinerangi Cooper-Puru, daughter of Dame Whina Cooper who led the 1975 Land March from the Far North to the steps of Parliament and who famously declared that ''not one more acre'' of Māori land should be lost.

-''She sent everyone home from Parliament and said, 'Go home to your land and be watchdogs, because a lot is going to happen in your areas', and she was right.''
+The hīkoi began with about 20 people at Te Rerenga Wairua (Cape Reinga) on Thursday morning.

 Read More